Melissa van der Schyff

-Melissa van der Schyff (sometimes stylized Melissa Van Der Schyff) is a Canadian award-winning actress, singer, comedian and songwriter who is best known for her work on Broadway.
+Melissa van der Schyff (sometimes stylized Melissa Van Der Schyff) is a Canadian American award-winning actress, singer, comedian and songwriter who is best known for her work on Broadway.
 She was nominated for a 2012 Drama Desk Award and Outer Critics Circle Award for "Outstanding Featured Actress in a Musical" for originating the role of Blanche Barrow in the Broadway Musical Bonnie & Clyde, which opened at the Gerald Schoenfeld Theatre in New York City on 1 December 2011.

 Early life

 Born in South Africa and raised in Canada, during her younger years, van der Schyff aspired to become a jazz singer, noting Miles Davis and John Coltrane as inspirations to her.
 She performed at various shows around her hometown when she was just 15 earning a General Motors Award for Excellence for Jazz Vocals as well as performing live on CBC Radio.
 Melissa graduated summa cum laude from the College of Santa Fe (Now named Santa Fe University of Art and Design) with her B.F.A in Acting and a Minor in Music.
 She also studied at The British American Drama Academy in London, England as well as with Lily Parker of the Actors Studio.